 This is some information about what we are doing to make the trains as safe as possible for guests, staff, and crew alike.
-It should still be noted that we are a public establishment and we do not have direct control over our guests, however we are doing everything we can to make the trains as safe as possible.
-Some of the below items are subject to change, this page last updated 11/4/2020:
+We are a public establishment and we do not have direct control over our guests, however we are doing everything we can to make the museum and trains as safe as possible.
+Some of the below items are subject to change by the time you may be planning to visit, this page last updated 5/12/2021:

 Cleaning and sanitizing protocols have been put in place using standards from the Centers for Disease Control, the State of Minnesota and St. Louis County Health Department.
-Deep cleaning will be done on a daily basis before the Museum opens or the first train departs the station.
+Routine cleaning is done on a daily basis before the Museum opens or the first train departs the station.
 During hours of operation, and even as the train is moving, cleaning will continue and the train cars will be thoroughly cleaned again between runs.

 - All exhibit push buttons have been replaced by motion sensitive touchless switches

-- Access to some exhibits has been restricted
+- Access to some exhibits has been restricted, others have recently been reopened with some directional assistance and social-distancing encouragement

 - Hand sanitizer stations can be found throughout the building

-- Masks required for boarding the train and moving around on the train (can be removed while seated)
+- Masks required for boarding and onboard the train (can be removed while eating or drinking at your seat)

 - Concierge style boarding eliminates lines on most excursions (we call your party by name in the order you check-in)